Putting Customer Focus into Practice

 - Including a summary of key points and next steps with restaurant inspection reports, so that restaurant owners can more easily understand the inspection results.

-Examples of how other health departments have used customer data to improve can be found on the Public Health Quality Improvement Exchange website.
+Examples of how other health departments have used customer information and feedback to improve can be found on the Public Health Quality Improvement Exchange website.